GogineniManojkumar/assesment-1/README.md

     (OR) for pre approval run below command.
     #terraform apply -auto-approve

 Once we ran the above command it starts creating the stack.
-It takes 20-25 minutes time.
+It takes 30 minutes time.

 TASKS:
 1. Creates Stack
 2. Install docker and docker-compose in Instance.
 3. It pulls the docker-compose deployment files from github(https://github.com/GogineniManojkumar/sentry-assessment1.git)
-4. Then it provisions the Docker containers using the docker-compose.yml Docker Files path in Instance: /opt/sentry-assessment
+4. Then it provisions the Docker containers using the docker-compose.yml Docker Files path in Instance: /opt/sentry-assessment1

-# Sentry Deployment.
-The first time we need to initialize the database migration manually. for that follow below steps

-1. Go to the docker-compose file directory.
-    #cd /opt/sentry-assessment
-2. run following command to build the database.
-  #docker-compose -p assessment-manoj run --rm web upgrade
-     Above command start new Docker container to Build the database.
-Use the interactive prompts to create a user account. the container will exit and remove after done with database build.
-(It takes 5-10 minutes time)

   Once done with above steps you can access the sentry application with ALB url using logins created while building the database.
+  Default Logins:
+  Username: admin@gmail.com
+  Password: admin@1234